 defining $\bar \D_L = (1+z) \bar \chi$ the observed average luminosity distance taken over all the sources with the same observed redshift $z$, with $\D_L=\bar \D_L + \Delta \D_L$.

 The gravitational wave observed at the detector is red-shifted, hence we find

 Now, we have to estimate correctly $\Q$ from inspiral of compact binaries~\cite{Poisson:1995ef}.
-For simplicity, in this work, {\it i)} we assume the Newtonian approximation and {\it ii)} we consider only the regime called of ``quasi-circular" motion \cite{Thorne:1969rba, Thorne:1987af, Maggiore:1900zz}.
+For simplicity, in this work, {\it i)} we assume the Newtonian approximation which agrees with standard weak-field approximation in general relativity (i.e., we are neglecting the post newtonian terms) and {\it ii)} we consider only the regime called of ``quasi-circular" motion (i.e. the approximation in which a slowly varying orbital radius is applicable) \cite{Thorne:1969rba, Thorne:1987af, Maggiore:1900zz} .
 Then from the quadrupole formula we have \cite{Poisson:1995ef}

 where ${\cal M}_e$, and $f_e$ are the intrinsic ``chirp mass'' and frequency of the binary, respectively.
 Then $\bar \varphi= \varphi_c -(\pi\,f_e\, {\cal M}_e)^{-5/3}/16$ where $\varphi_c$ is the value of the phase at $f=\infty$ and $t(f) = t_c - (5/256) {\cal M}_e (\pi f_e {\cal M}_e)^{-8/3}$ \cite{Thorne:1987af}.